Opendigitalradio/ODR-DabMux/README.md

 Acknowledgements
 ================

-David Lutton, Yoann Queret and Stefan Pöschel for bug-fix patches, Wim Nelis for the Xymon monitoring scripts, and many more for feedback and bug reports.
+David Lutton, Yoann Queret, Stefan Pöschel and Maik for bug-fix patches, Wim Nelis for the Xymon monitoring scripts, and many more for feedback and bug reports.